seek4science/seek/help/user-guide/roles.md

 * [Create Institutions](#create-institutions)
 * [Assign people to project roles](#assign-people-to-project-roles)
 * [Flag when a person leaves a project](#flag-when-a-person-leaves-a-project)

+To become a Project Administrator you must also be a member of that Project.

 ### Add and remove people from a project